charlieoneill11/charlieoneill/README.md

 ## Articles

 ### Foundations
-- Neural network from scratch to Pytorch process to fastai process. _PROJECT_: extreme generalisability of logic gates
+- NN from scratch (incl. learner) to Pytorch process to fastai process. _PROJECT_: extreme generalisability of logic gates
 - Decorators in Python. _PROJECT_: TBD
 - Fastai callbacks. _PROJECT_: TBD

+__FINAL BUILD__: write Resnet18 from scratch, using the fastai methodology (see Chapter 19).

 ### Sequential data, time-series and natural language
 - LSTMs for univariate time-series ✅ _PROJECT_: learn trigonometric curves 🚀